jumpingjoy/watchnationpro/apple-watch-6-review.md

         <a class="uk-accordion-title" href="#"><b>How is the battery life of Apple watch series 6 work?</b></a>
         <div class="uk-accordion-content">
             <p>Our rating: ★★★★★ | 😎</p>
             <p>Always-on display enabled: Close to two full days on one charge.
 Always-ON display disabled: around one full day.
 These times are still way better than Apple's claims.
-When using only LTE:Charge lasted about a day and 15 hours, which is quite impressive.
+When using only LTE Charge lasted about a day and 15 hours, which is quite impressive.
 When using all the scenarios: charge lasted about four and half hours.</p>
         </div>
     </li>
 </ul>

 ###  Apple Watch Series 6 Review: Smart Features Used Daily

 {% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="
 apple-watch-series-6-quick-feature-check" align="center" %}